microsoft/AcademicContent/Workshop/6. HPC and Containers/Containers HOL/Docker and Azure Container Service HOL.md

 After a few minutes, you will be notified that the resource group was deleted.
 If the deleted resource group still appears in the "Resource groups" blade, click that blade's **Refresh** button to update the list of resource groups.
 The deleted resource group should go away.

+<a name="Summary"></a>
 ## Summary ##

 The Azure Container Service makes it easy to run apps packaged in Docker containers in the cloud without having to manage servers or install a container stack yourself.
 Container images are smaller than VM images, they start faster, and they typically cost less since a single VM can host multiple container instances.
 More importantly, Docker containers can be hosted in other cloud platforms such as Amazon Web Services (AWS).
 If you want to avoid being tied to a single cloud platform, containers are a great way to achieve that independence.

 ---

-Copyright 2016 Microsoft Corporation.
+Copyright 2017 Microsoft Corporation.
 All rights reserved.
 Except where otherwise noted, these materials are licensed under the terms of the MIT License.
 You may use them according to the license as is most appropriate for your project.
 The terms of this license can be found at https://opensource.org/licenses/MIT.